 Glenn provides practical solutions to his clients’ problems, and understands the importance of hard work and diligence to meet their business goals.

-Glenn Light is a member of the firm's Gaming Industry Group, assisting clients with a variety of gaming and transaction matters relating to ...
+Glenn Light is a Partner and Chair of the firm's Gaming Industry Group.
+He provides counsel on nearly every aspect of commercial gaming ...

 - Partner